ITNinjaz-Technology/Sparrow-WMS/README.md

 # Sparrow-WMS
-Sparrow Website Maintenance  System is a php script written for the purpose of allowing webmasters &amp; website owners to put their website into maintenance mode
+Sparrow Website Maintenance System is a php script written for the purpose of allowing webmasters &amp; website owners to put their website into maintenance mode with ease.

+TODO
+1.